robstave/ArduinoComponentSketches/README.md

 # ArduinoComponentSketches

 Collection of sketches for ATTiny that can be used to replace logic blocks in your circuits.
-Mostly, these are squarewave sketches so they can easily be used in lunetta-like circuits.
+Mostly, these are squarewave sketches so they can easily be used in lunetta-like circuits running 0 to 5 volts.
+There are plenty of PWM/Analog sketches though too.

 [Arduino Component Sketches](http://robstave.github.io/acs/)